 There are a number of key considerations in the planning and associated engagement process for the Park Avenue site.
 These include for example:

 - Ensuring a comprehensive approach to planning for the future use of the site, that is informed by stakeholder and community engagement.

-- Consideration of various potential future uses including educational purposes, community use, student accommodation and residential development.
+- Consideration of various potential future uses including University uses, residential accommodation, retail and hospitality uses, community use, and student accommodation.

 - Generating value from the site for the benefit of the University and its students and staff to reinvest back in contemporary facilities and services on the Crawley and QEII campuses.

-- Integration with the surrounding precinct including key considerations such as buildings uses, traffic access, parking and building scale.
+- Integration with the surrounding precinct including key considerations such as buildings uses, traffic access, parking and building type.

 - Respecting and integrating heritage buildings and retention of significant trees and landscaping into the future regeneration of the site.